CarbonLDP/carbonldp-js-sdk/doc/README.md

 _etag:string
 ```

-The ETag (entity tag) of the PersistedDocument.
+The ETag (entity tag) of the persisted document.